 On Aug.
-11, Peter Madsen, 46, was rescued in a Danish military operation after his submarine did not return from an excursion at its expected time, Copenhagen police said.
-Madsen had set off on the Thursday evening from Copenhagen's Refshale Island with the journalist Kim Wall, and around 3:30 a.m. on Friday, Aug.
+11, Madsen was rescued in a Danish military operation after his submarine did not return from an excursion at its expected time, Copenhagen police said.
+Madsen had set off on the Thursday evening from Copenhagen's Refshale Island with Wall, and around 3:30 a.m. on Friday, Aug.
 12, authorities received a report that the submarine had not returned.

 A rescue team later spotted the submarine in Køge Bay at 10:30 a.m. and made radio contact, police said.
 Madsen, who had gained fame in his home country for building the submarine, said he was heading into the harbor.
 About half an hour later, the submarine abruptly sank, police said.

 Madsen was rescued by a private motorboat in the area, but the journalist was not found.
 Madsen told police that he had dropped her off on Thursday not far from where the submarine journey began.
 He was subsequently arrested and is facing a charge of manslaughter.